slideloft/new-docs/building-apps/basic-wallet.md

  \) : null, this.account ? \(  this.signOut\(e\)}&gt; Sign Out \) : null, \]; } \`\`\`

 It looks messy, but it’s actually a pretty simple `.tsx` file rendering out our DOM based off a series of conditional values.
-You can see we’re including the `stellar-prompt` component, and setting the prompter prop to our `this.prompter` state.
+You can see we’re including the `bantu-prompt` component, and setting the prompter prop to our `this.prompter` state.
 We then have a ternary operation toggling between a Create Account button and a basic account UI.
 If `this.account` has a truthy value, we’ll print out the account’s `publicKey` along with some interaction buttons.
 If `this.account` is falsey, we’ll print out a singular Create Account button connected to, you guessed it, the `createAccount` method.
 After that logic, we print out an error if there is one, and finally a Sign Out button if there’s an account to sign out of.
 Those are the two `Wallet` `@Component` events.

 ## Create Methods